Xevious202/DevNet_Associate_Anki/README.md

 - 4.4 Describe components for a CI/CD pipeline in application deployments | 6 "Deployment"
 - 4.5 Construct a Python unit test | 3 "Python", "Deployment"
 - 4.6 Interpret contents of a Dockerfile | 8 "Containers"
-- 4.7 Utilize Docker images in local developer environment
+- 4.7 Utilize Docker images in local developer environment | 13 "Containers"
 - 4.8 Identify application security issues related to secret protection, encryption (storage and transport), and data handling
 - 4.9 Explain how firewall, DNS, load balancers, and reverse proxy in application deployment
 - 4.10 Describe top OWASP threats (such as XSS, SQL injections, and CSRF)